-Cataracts are a common eye condition which often results in cataract surgery and treatment.
-As you get older the lens inside your eye gradually changes and becomes less transparent and this affects your ability to see.
+Cataracts are a common eye condition which often requires cataract surgery and treatment.
+As you get older, the lens inside your eye gradually changes and becomes less transparent, affecting your ability to see.
+As you get older, the lens inside your eye gradually changes and becomes less transparent, affecting your ability to see.

 Types of cataracts